About this tool

 Can I check whether the links are still alive?

-Not from this tool — that requires HTTP requests to each URL, which we don't do.
+Not from this tool.
+That requires HTTP requests to each URL, which we don't do.
 Once you have the list, use a link-checker tool or a quick script to verify.